S&P 500 Extends Record Run

 ADVERTISEMENT

-Meanwhile, GoPro shares fell 13% after the company said its fourth-quarter revenue would come in below what it had previously expected and that it would cut about 20% of its workforce.
+Meanwhile, GoPro shares fell 96 cents, or 13%, to 6.56 after the company said its fourth-quarter revenue would come in below what it had previously expected and that it would cut about 20% of its workforce.

-Shares of Nvidia climbed 3.1% after it said Uber and Volkswagen would use its artificial-intelligence technology in upcoming projects.
+Shares of Nvidia climbed 6.60, or 3.1%, to 222.00 after it said Uber and Volkswagen would use its artificial-intelligence technology in upcoming projects.

 Analysts say they will be closely watching companies' forecasts for the year as the earnings season begins in earnest later this month.